backdrop-contrib/tinymce/README.md

 ## Known issues

-As this integration module is new, there are currently no enhancing plugins available, yet (for Backdrop CMS).
+As this integration module is new, there are currently only few enhancing plugins available for Backdrop CMS.

 ## Current Maintainers